gsobell/baduk-fortune/README.md

 ## Usage
 Install [fortune](https://linux.die.net/man/6/fortune) or [fortune-mod](https://github.com/shlomif/fortune-mod)

-`fortune` is a commnad line program that displays a quote or proverb when run.
-Sort of like a low-calorie fortune cookie.
+`fortune` is a command line program that displays a quote or proverb when run.
+It's sort of like a calorie-free fortune cookie.

 ```shell
 # Debian/Ubuntu